 The Commerce Square development had a separate stormwater drainage system that directed stormwater runoff generated on site to a small detention pond located at the back of the property.
 This detention pond was originally designed to reduce the risk of downstream flooding during large rain events, but was not designed to provide treatment of stormwater runoff during smaller, more frequent, rain events.
 The discharge pipe for this existing detention pond was within 50-feet of the pipe that discharged the stormwater runoff collected by the Williston Road drainage system.

 The City worked with the private property owner at Commerce Square to design a new stormwater treatment system in place of the existing detention pond.
 This new system combines the stormwater runoff collected from Williston Road with that of Commerce Square.
 The combined runoff is directed to an expanded detention pond where it receives water quality treatment.
 The new system includes a hydrodynamic swirl separator designed to remove sediment and other pollutants from the collected stormwater runoff during smaller rain events.

 The reconstructed stormwater detention pond behind Commerce Square now provides stormwater treatment for runoff associated with approximately 95.7 acres of developed land.
 This includes nearly 42 acres of impervious area.
 The overall reduction in sediment discharged to Potash Brook is expected to be nearly 19,000 pounds per year.
 In addition, the detention pond will reduce the rate at which stormwater is discharged to the stream.

 Best Management Practices

 Stormwater detention pond, stormwater pipe replacement, hydrodynamic swirl separator.

-Reconstruction of the stormwater detention pond behind the Commerce Square development is scheduled to occur during the summers of 2017 and 2018
+The stormwater detention pond behind the Commerce Square development was completed in the summer of 2018.